Coronavirus (COVID-19) epidemic weekly update for Malvern Seniors

 Remember, if you have symptoms of COVID-19 at home and can't count from one to ten out loud due to shortness of breath, you should immediately call your GP, 111 or 999 for advice.

 1) Wash your hands thoroughly before touching your face to avoid transferring virus from contaminated surfaces to your mouth, eyes and nose.
 If outdoors use hand gel.

 2) Two metres is further than you think - roughly an arm and a walking stick away.

-3) During the National Lockdown you should not mix with other households.
+3) During lockdown STEPS 1 and 2 you should not mix with other households indoors.

 Table of vaccines ordered by the UK government

-The risk of death from Coronavirus for healthy teenagers is exceedingly small so for them the risk is LOW, whereas the middle aged can suffer from Long COVID so for them the risk might be assessed between LOW and MODERATE.
+The risk of death from Coronavirus for unvaccinated healthy teenagers is small so for them the risk is also LOW.
+The middle aged can suffer from debilitating Long COVID so for those that have not been vaccinated and live in areas where rates are falling more slowly the risk might be judged LOW to MODERATE.

 Summary of Links